atifanawaz/DeepX-ChestXRay/README.md

-# DeepX-ChestXray: AI-Powered Chest X-Ray Diagnostic System
+# XplainX: AI-Powered Chest X-Ray Diagnostic System

 ## Frostbyte Hackathon 2026 Submission

 This project was enhanced and submitted as part of the **Frostbyte Hackathon 2026**, a global competition focused on Artificial Intelligence, Machine Learning, and real-world technological innovation.

-DeepX-ChestXray is an AI-powered system designed to assist in the analysis of chest X-ray images using deep learning models and explainable AI techniques.
+XplainX is an AI-powered system designed to assist in the analysis of chest X-ray images using deep learning models and explainable AI techniques.

 The system allows users to upload chest X-ray images and receive: